nlp-tlp/gqvis/README.md

 ## Installation

-It's not an actual python package at the moment but the easiest way of importing it into a Jupyter notebook is to put it in the same folder as the notebook, install the requirements from `requirements.txt`, then call:
+It's not an actual python package at the moment but the easiest way of importing it into a Jupyter notebook is to clone this repo into the same folder as the notebook, install the requirements from `requirements.txt`, then call:

     from d3_graph_vis import D3Graph